griffithcaleb/pghfree/README.md

 # FREEPGH

-#### Overall Goals for the Project
+#### Overall Goal
-FREEPGH was created with the intention of brining the musical community in Pittsburgh closer together.
+FREEPGH was created with the intention of bringing the musical community in Pittsburgh closer together.
 The app will be a place where users can post events as well as view a list of events researched by FREEPGH.

 #### Technologies Used
 Languages: